Panic of 1873: Germany and Austria-Hungary

 In Berlin, the railway empire of Bethel Henry Strousberg crashed after a ruinous settlement with the government of Romania, bursting the speculation bubble in Germany.
-The contraction of the German economy was exacerbated by the conclusion of war reparations payments to Germany by France in September 1873.
+The contraction of the German economy was exacerbated by the conclusion of payments by France in September 1873.
 Two years after the foundation of the German Empire, the panic came and became known as the Gründerkrach or "Founders' Crash".
 In 1865, Keglevich and Strousberg had come into direct competition in a project in what is now Slovakia.
 In 1870 the Hungarian government, and in 1872 the Emperor-King Franz Joseph of Austria, resolved the question of the competing projects.

 Although the collapse of the foreign loan financing had been predicted, the events of that year were in themselves comparatively unimportant.
-Buda, the old capital of Hungary, and Óbuda were officially united with Pest, thus creating the new metropolis of Budapest in 1873.
+Buda, the old capital of Hungary, and Óbuda were officially united with Pest, thus creating Budapest in 1873.
 The difference in stability between Vienna and Berlin had the effect that the French indemnity to Germany flowed into Austria and Russia, but the indemnity payments aggravated the crisis in Austria, which had benefited by the accumulation of capital not only in Germany but also in England, the Netherlands, Belgium, France, and Russia.

 Recovery from the crash occurred much more quickly in Europe than in the United States.
 Moreover, German businesses managed to avoid the sort of deep wage cuts that embittered American labor relations.
 There was an anti-Semitic component to the economic recovery in Germany and Austria, as small investors blamed Jews for their losses in the crash.
-The Neuer Sozial-Demokrat newspaper of the ADAV published several articles blaming Gerson von Bleichröder for the stock market crash.
+The Neuer Sozial-Demokrat newspaper of the General German Workers' Association (ADAV) published several articles blaming Gerson von Bleichröder for the stock market crash.
 An October 29 article called Bleichröder "Bismarck's Jew".

-Soon, more luxury hotels and villas were built in Opatija, and a new railway line was extended in 1873 from the Vienna–Trieste line to Rijeka (Fiume), making it possible to go by tram from there to Opatija.
+Soon, more luxury hotels and villas were built in Opatija, and a railway line was extended in 1873 from the Vienna–Trieste line to Rijeka (Fiume), making it possible to go by tram from there to Opatija.
 The strong increase of port traffic generated a permanent demand for expansion.
 The Suez Canal was opened in 1869.
 1875–1890 became "the golden years" of Giovanni de Ciotta in Rijeka.

 The crash is central in the 1877 novel The Breaking of the Storm by the German writer Friedrich Spielhagen.
 A portrayal of German business life in the 1870s, the literary scholar Jeffrey L. Sammons has described it as "the major fictional treatment of the financial crash of the 1870s as a harbinger of the predatory but erratic capitalism that was to become characteristic of the Reich".